aricodes-oss/aricodes/content/posts/building-a-pi-cluster.md

 If that sounds like a lot of supplies or really expensive, that's because it is!
 It's stupidly expensive.
 It's also stupidly overpowered, even for what I'm using it for.
 5 of the nodes are dedicated to crunching and seeds, and 3 of the nodes *have replaced every other server in my house*.
 That's a non-trivial amount of servers.

 This is *32* physical cores at 1.5GHz (or a little more with a light overclock I have applied, but don't do that) and *64GB* of DDR4 RAM.
-This cluster collectively makes a ridiculous machine.
+This cluster collectively makes one ridiculous machine.

 # Corners you can cut